 By 2006, however, Apple was ready to make a big splash.
 Few locations could do that like the Big Apple.
 Steve Jobs had been heavily involved with Apple’s retail store strategy all along.
 And the Fifth Avenue Apple store bore his fingerprints throughout.

 “It was really Steve’s store,” is how Ron Johnson, Apple’s former senior vice president of retail, described the Fifth Avenue Apple store.

-For architects, Jobs hired Bohlin Cywinski Jackson, the firm that designed a massive Seattle home for Bill Gates.
+To produce the truly remarkable retail outlet, Jobs hired architects Bohlin Cywinski Jackson, the firm that designed a massive Seattle home for Bill Gates.
 Because the Fifth Avenue Apple store’s actual retail space was located underground, accessible via a glass elevator, the design brief called for the firm to create something spectacular enough to lure in customers.